 Arzan would scout the streets, garages, construction sites for scrap metal, collecting and welding them into pieces of art he fondly christened ‘Scraptures’.
 What started off purely as a hobby became a desire to start transforming scrap to art form and slowly began to yield income when he sold his first piece in 1983.
-He held his first public exhibition at the Jehangir Art gallery in 1993.
+He held his first public exhibition at the Jehangir Art Gallery, Mumbai in 1993.

 Arzan’s works are a result of his filing, bending, moulding, cutting, welding and burning is a collection of work that is dramatic in its impact; rivers of lava surging through charred valleys, flaming planets spiralling dizzily through space.
 He often uses the play of light and shadow to heighten the different moods of his work.

 Besides sculpting, his interests lie with film making.
-His first film titled ‘Decibels’, is based on a whacky view on noise pollution in our city.
+His first film titled ‘Decibels’, is based on a whacky view of noise pollution in our city.
 He also dabbles in a number of activities like designing props and sets for experimental plays, designing trophies and imparting his craft and knowledge to children from all strata of society.

 Arzan lives and works in Mumbai.